2 - 2.5 years full-time or part-time equivalent

 Professional Practice degrees are designed for those who wish to be credentialed for outcomes towards which they have already made significant progress through their extensive experience in a relevant professional field.

-The Master of Professional Practice (Information Technology) is designed for experienced professionals seeking to progress their career through a professionally recognised postgraduate qualification.
+The Master of Information Technology Leadership is designed for experienced professionals seeking to progress their career through a professionally recognised postgraduate qualification.

 Course learning outcomes

 Deakin's graduate learning outcomes describe the knowledge and capabilities graduates can demonstrate at the completion of their course.
 These outcomes mean that regardless of the Deakin course you undertake, you can rest assured your degree will teach you the skills and professional attributes that employers value.
 They'll set you up to learn and work effectively in the future.

 |Discipline-specific knowledge and capabilities||Demonstrate a broad and coherent knowledge of the IT discipline, including its dynamic environment, with expert knowledge of the technological aspects of IT Design, develop and implement advanced IT systems and software, and associated policies and procedures for optimal use and apply industry standards and best practice.|